 Raymarine AIS 650 transceiver

-Pioneer CD player with four speakers
+Pioneer CD radio with four speakers

-Océan Signal emergency beacon
+Ocean Signal distress beacon

 Two service batteries 200 Ah